silvrwolfboy/BNR4e_13_TouchTracker-UIGestureRecognizer/README.md

 TouchTracker app
 - this chapter builds upon the functionality of the previous chapter's TouchTracker app.
-- strokes can be selected and deleted
+- strokes can be selected and deleted via a menu-item
-- double tapping the view clears the screen
+- double tapping the background clears the screen
+- a long press selects a stroke, which can then be moved

 This chapter covers :

-- using UIGestureRecognizer for handling taps
+Usage of the following classes:
+- UITapGestureRecognizer
+- UILongPressGestureRecognizer
+- UIPanGestureRecognizer
 - UIMenuController

+The following concepts :
+- handling multiple gestures, which may interfere with one another.

+- sharing touches with other gestures.
+For instance, the pan gesture in this app occurs within the context of a single very long press.